 Urban challenges of the 21st century — increasing density, reducing resource consumption, and intensifying urban diversity — require solutions that are locally rooted.
 Professor Chow has developed analytic and generative design tools for integrating urban and architectural systems across sites and individual buildings.
 These tools are directed toward encoding and extending local conditions, increasing urban legibility and identity, differentiating agency and time, embedding resource strategies at a community scale and facilitating design collaboration.
-To re-shape the discourse about the forms of urbanism both in suburbs and cities, Professor Chow has written Suburban Space: The Fabric of Dwelling (2002) and Field Urbanism: Changing Chinese Cities to be published by NUS Press.
+To re-shape the discourse about the forms of urbanism both in suburbs and cities, Professor Chow has written Suburban Space: The Fabric of Dwelling (2002) and Changing Chinese Cities: The Potentials of Field Urbanism to be published by NUS Press.

 Professor Chow is also principal of Studio URBIS, an architecture and urban design practice formed in collaboration with her partner, Thomas Chastain.
 Projects include single- and multi-family residences, institutional and commercial projects as well as urban and community specific development plans and studies.
 The firm received an AIA San Mateo County Honor Award for the Washington Manor Branch Library, AIA Monterey Bay Chapter Design Competition Award for “New Concepts in Housing” as well as an honor award for their competition entry in a “New Canal Town in South China” sponsored by the Shanghai Qingpu District Government.